Pearadox/2024AlphaBot/README.md

 - Install Git Pull Request Extension
 - Make sure .gitconfig is using your email and name
 - issue notes in subsystem_programming if necessary
+- if creating brand new repo:
+	1. create new repo in github
+	2. clone repo to laptop
+	3. copy over code into repo folder

 Pull Request Sequence:
 1. create branch in VSCode (if you dont have one already)